Helpful materials from SHIINE to guide you through Step 1:

-- Clinic and Outpatient Care|
+|- Hospital Care||- Clinic and Outpatient Care|

 |You may want to add the following insurance to avoid penalties and fill gaps in coverage from Part A and Part B.|

 Private insurance companies offer standardized coverage (plans A-N) for ease in comparing cost.

 (Avoid penalties for late enrollment)

-Option 2: Part C (Medicare Advantage or Health Plans)
+Part C (Medicare Advantage or Health Plans)

 Alternative to Original Medicare (Part A & B) sold by private insurance companies.
 Medicare has rules the insurance companies need to follow and pays a fixed amount to the plan each month to provide coverage for your care.
-Medicare beneficiaries enrolled in these plans will have the same basic services that Medicare covers but must use the plan's provider network (if applicable) and pay for services at that plan's rates.
-You are still subject to your Part B premium.
+If you are enrolled in one of these plans you are no longer covered by Original Medicare.
+Your plan will provide the sameservices that Medicare covers but you must use the plan's provider network (if applicable) and pay for services at that plan's rates.

 If the plan you choose doesn't have prescription drug coverage, you should consider adding a Part D Plan to avoid penalties.